denisgulev/aws-bootcamp-cruddur-2023/journal/week10.md

-# Week 10 — CloudFormation Part 1
+# Week 10 — CloudFormation

-We are going to define multiple layer cloudFormation templates, each containing specifications for particulare resources.
+We are going to define multiple layer cloudFormation templates, each containing specifications for particular resources.

 1. Define CloudFormation for ECS fargate
    1. create template for ECS resource